BehinaGroup/Electrical-and-Electronic-Circuit-Optimization/README.md

       - Run optimization.

    3. Investigate the optimization results :
-      - Look at report file and sort data according to your need to find best results which suit your circuit objectives.
+      - Look at csv report file and sort data according to your need to find best results which suit your circuit objectives.